 - 9 units from research methods requirements

-- 12 units from the list of upper-division courses in the social sciences
+- 9 units from the list of upper-division courses in political science

 - 3 units from a substantive distribution requirement

 At least 24 of those total units must be at the 300-400 level.